thomassuedbroecker/ce-cns-multi-tenant/documentation/details-quarkus-extract-tenant.md

     }
 ```

+###  Extract JWT access-token and set the right configuration

-### Extract with endpoint was invoked and set the right configuration for the tenant, that means in this case the Keycloak realm.
+Extract inside the invoked endpoint the JWT access-token and set the right configuration for the given tenant, that means in this case the Keycloak realm.

 Relevant code in [CustomTenantConfigResolver.java](https://github.com/thomassuedbroecker/ce-cns-multi-tenant/blob/master/code/web-api-tenant/src/main/java/com/ibm/webapi/CustomTenantConfigResolver.java) of the web-api service.